Management of Uncomplicated Crown Fractures in the Permanent Dentition

 Restorative dentists must be comfortable managing dental trauma cases such as uncomplicated crown fractures because proper diagnosis, treatment planning, and follow‐up are essential to ensure a favorable patient outcome.
 They must also be comfortable communicating treatment options and the prognosis to patients and/or a patient’s parents or legal guardians to obtain complete, informed consent for treatment.

-Not accepting unscheduled emergency TDIs, can be a missed business opportunity when you consider the yearly treatment costs of oral injuries are estimated to be $2 million to $5 million per one million inhabitants.
-With crown fractures and luxation of the permanent dentition the most common injuries, knowing how to manage these complex cases and feeling comfortable with the process, can be a successful way to increase revenue for your practice.
+Not accepting unscheduled emergency TDIs can be a missed business opportunity, considering the yearly treatment costs of oral injuries are estimated to be $2 million to $5 million per one million inhabitants.
+With crown fractures and luxation of the permanent dentition being the most common injuries, knowing how to manage these complex cases and feeling comfortable with the process can be a successful way to increase revenue for your practice.

 Clinical Examination and Diagnostics of Uncomplicated Crown Fractures